My Tour de France – Paris

 We went from Paris to Provence and back again.
-I want to share some of my French musings before I write specifically about the art.
+So, before I begin to write about all the art, I wanted to share some of my French musings.

 During our 45 minute shuttle ride to our hotel the highways were busy with little cars and motor scooters weaving in and out of the bumper to bumper traffic.
 We were happy to find our Hotel Brighton on Rue de Rivoli was right across from the Tuileries Gardens and the Louvre Museum!
 What a perfect location…for the next three days we could walk everywhere…and-walk-we-did!!!